auth0/auth0-flutter/auth0_flutter/FAQ.md

 #### Use `SFSafariViewController`

 An alternative is to use `SFSafariViewController` instead of `ASWebAuthenticationSession`.
-See [EXAMPLES.md](./EXAMPLES.md#using-sfsafariviewcontroller-ios-only).
+See [EXAMPLES.md](./EXAMPLES.md#using-sfsafariviewcontroller-ios-only) to learn more.

 ### 3. How can I disable the iOS _logout_ alert box?